padrinobook/padrinobook/chapters/creating_models.md

 **belongs_to**

-The receiving object of the *has_many* relationship defines that it belongs to exactly one object, and therefore:
+The receiving object of the *has_many* relationship defines that it belongs to exactly one object:

 ```ruby